Fool's Onion is a beautiful white wildflower with a sweet, edible corm.

 Fool's Onion grows in moist environments all over the Pacific Northwest.
 They can be found in wet meadows and woodlands and growing in vernal pools.
 If you have a seasonally wet location in your yard, consider growing Fool's Onion.
 Once established they will need little attention and can tolerate seasonal drought and flooding and come back every year to provide delicious corms and beautiful blooms.
 Fool's Onion will grow well under open canopy moisture tolerant trees like Red Alder and Oregon White Oak and alongside other water loving herbs like Water Parsnip.

-Native Americans harvested the corms in spring, often marking stands the year before.
-They ate the corms raw or boiled and dried.
+Native Americans harvest the corms in spring, often marking stands the year before.
+They eat the corms raw or boiled and dried.

 Harvest, Care, and Preparation

 The corms can be harvested in April before flowering.
 Fool's Onion propagates by growing new corms around the older corms.
 To maintain your stand only harvest the biggest corms and replant the smaller ones to increase harvests every year.
 To best prepare Fool's Onion, remove the outer skin and boil the corms for about half an hour, or bake for two hours at 300 degrees.
 Larger bulbs may require more cooking.
 They can be fried, salted and peppered, and served as little homegrown appetizers.
 Or, they may be mashed when soft, formed into cakes, and deep-fried or frozen.